fweiss/pi-rover/README.md

 > linearity and no offest drift.

 ### PCA9685 specs
-This is actually designed for LED PWM control, but can be used for servo.
+This is actually designed for LED PWM control, but can be used for servos.
 It can control 16 output channels.
 PWM control for each channel is 12-bit (4096 steps).